Topic: Employee Recognition

 Some ways large companies can show appreciation for career achievements:

-• Leverage technology to gather and collect comments and photos from peers and leaders across the organization.
+• Leverage technology to gather and collect comments and photos from peers and leaders across the organization into a custom Yearbook.

 • Include meaningful awards that will connect employees back to their career accomplishments and your organization.